 The rules may differ depending on the type of offense, but in general you may apply to have your record expunged if:

-- Your conviction was for a non-violent misdemeanor or felony and at least 15 years have passed since the conviction (certain drug offenses are excluded);
+- Your conviction was for a nonviolent misdemeanor and at least 5 years have passed, or a nonviolent felony and at least 10 years have passed since the conviction (certain drug offenses are excluded);

 - You have no other felony or misdemeanor convictions;